KeithTho/University/Solving Procedurally Generated Mazes/README.md

 # Solving Procedurally Generated Mazes

 This folder contains all code associated with my final year project application, which simulated different algorithms within Python.
 A copy of my dissertation is available upon request.

-I achieved a 1st Class in this project, with a grade of 73/100.
+I achieved a 1st Class in this project, with a mark of 73%.

 ### Instructions